Grind and polish your own mirror, then build the telescope you stargaze with.

 Honest tradeoffs before you spend money or clear space.

-The essentials run about $390 — you don't need it all to start.
-Each project lists only what it uses, and the first is often free.
+You can start for about $190.
+These are the versions we'd buy; you don't need it all, cheaper picks work to begin, and the first project is often free.
 Links open Amazon (affiliate tag).